Agoons20/Evaluating-Monetary-Policy-Impact-on-Inflation-and-Unemployment-Using-VAR-Model/README.md

 ### Action
-To accomplish these task, I I constructed a vector autoregressio model and verified/did the following:
+To accomplish these task, I I constructed a vector autoregression model and verified/did the following:

 **Stationarity Check:**
 I tested the stationarity of the unemployment rate, inflation rate, and federal funds rate using the Augmented Dickey-Fuller (ADF) test.